Last Updated: September 27, 2019 Abhishek Gurung

 Kumari Amman Temple: Explore the place where Goddess Parvati performed penance to marry Lord Shiva

-Established on the southernmost tip of India in the shore of Kanyakumari, the temple of Kumari Amman is devoted to the virgin Goddess, Devi Kanya Kumari.
-This 8th century shrine was built by the Pandya kings and later innovated by the following rulers of Chola, Vijayanagar and Nayaka.
-There are many legends that revolves around Kumari Amman Temple but one such legend is that, Goddess Parvati performed penance in order to make Lord Shiva know her and ask for marriage.
+Established on the southernmost tip of India, along the shore of Kanyakumari, the temple of Kumari Amman is devoted to the virgin Goddess, Devi Kanya Kumari.
+This 8th century shrine was built by the Pandya Kings and later renovated by the following rulers of Chola, Vijayanagar and Nayak Dynasties.

 - Main Deity: Goddess Kanyakumari (Parvati)